pete911/github-actions/README.md

 ## go-releaser

-`pete911/github-actions/.github/workflows/go-releaser.yml@main` Runs go releaser if the push is for tag that is prefixed with `v`.
+`pete911/github-actions/.github/workflows/go-releaser.yml@main` runs go releaser, but only if the push is for tag that is prefixed with `v`.

 ### secrets